LateGenXer/finance/rtp/README.md

 ## Limitations

-* Income tax after the Personal Allowance disappears is overestimated.
+* Income tax after the 45% additional rate threshold is overestimated.
 This is because the marginal income tax rate drops from 60% back to 45%, which can't be accurately modeled as a linear programming problem.
 * It cannot model post-retirement scenarios yet.
 In particular, it assumes all pension funds are uncrystalized (that no TFC, drawdown, or UFPLS was taken.)
 * It cannot model defined benefits pension pots or annuities yet.
 * It doesn't model mortality or the impact of different asset allocations on IHT.
 * It ignores dividend allowance and dividend tax.
 * It does not consider cash, or tax advantaged products such as NS&I Premium Bonds or individual gilts.

 ## Known issues